MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-52-Processed-Fruits-Vegetables-Processed-Products-Thereof-Certain-Other-Processed-Food-Products/subpart-C-United-States-Standards-Grades-Frozen-Red-Tart-Pitted-Cherries/subjectgroup-ECFR9b1deccc54759ac-Product-Description-Grades/section-52.802.md

 (6) Score not less than 90 points when scored in accordance with the scoring system outlined in this subpart.

-(b) “U.S. Grade B” (or “U.S. Choice”) is the quality of frozen red tart pitted cherries of which not more than ten (10) cherries per sample unit may be less than9/16 inch (14 mm) in diameter, and that:
+(b) “U.S. Grade B” (or “U.S. Choice”) is the quality of frozen red tart pitted cherries of which not more than ten (10) cherries per sample unit may be less than 9/16 inch (14 mm) in diameter, and that:

 (1) Possess a reasonably good red color;